daniel-smit-haw/quarto-extension-git-describe/README.md

 Add the shortcode `{{{< git-describe >}}}` to your quarto files.

 Note that `git describe` itself will only produce an output if a suitable ref is available.
+The option `--dirty` will append a `-dirty` to the description if the working tree has local modifications see [the documentation](https://git-scm.com/docs/git-describe#Documentation/git-describe.txt---dirtyltmarkgt).

 ## Example